 Suleyman Mosque

-After the Ottoman conquest of Rhodes in 1522, many of the churches in the town were converted in mosques.
+After the Ottoman conquest of Rhodes in 1522, many of the churches in the town were converted into mosques.
 Some new ones were also built – and probably the most impressive of them is Suleyman Mosque.

 Named after Sultan Suleyman the Magnificent to celebrate his conquest of Rhodes, it was built almost immediately after the Knights left, although it’s been reconstructed (with the same design) and restored since.